Tamiflu (Oseltamivir) 75mg Capsules over the Counter

-Tamiflu was discovered by Gilead Sciences in 1995 and is currently being produced by F. Hoffmann-La Roche, a pharmaceutical company based in Basel, Switzerland.
+Gilead Sciences developed tamiflu in 1995, and Currently produces it.
+Basel-based pharmaceutical firm Hoffmann-La Roche.
 Tamiflu is available as capsules and as a powder used to prepare oral suspension.
-The capsules are available in 3 strengths: 30 mg, 45 mg, and 75 mg.
-The 30 mg capsules are light yellow in color, the 45 mg capsules are grey and the 75 mg capsules, in their turn, have a grey body with a light-yellow cap.
+30 mg, 45 mg, and 75 mg capsules are available.
+The 30 mg, 45 mg, and 75 mg capsules are light yellow, grey, and grey with a light-yellow cap, respectively.
 All three forms have the word “Roche” as well as their respective strength printed on them.
 The powder form has the strength of 6 mg/mL.

 When using Tamiflu to prevent a flu infection, the patients are recommended to take the same dose but only once a day.

 Tamiflu can cause stomach upset, so taking it with food or washing it down with a glass of milk may help to alleviate the unpleasant gastrointestinal symptoms.

 Oseltamivir Side Effects

 Tamiflu's most prevalent negative effects are:

 - Stomach upset

 More serious side effects of Tamiflu are very rare.
 These may include: